vmakhin/ERT_tasks/Assessment_IRI_EDP/README.md

 ###### How users can get started with the project?

-> We created a set of scripts which allows users  **download necessary files, compile them, link and create excecutables**
+> I created a set of scripts which allows users  **download necessary files, compile them, link and create excecutables**

 ###### System Requirements